mverbaas/mverbaas.github.io/_posts/2024-07-14-ADF-dataFlow-part-2.md

 This is a follow up to my earlier [post][part1].
 It goes into the mapping issue that I encountered when using a newly created linked service.

 As the performance increase using the new linked service (that uses the managed private endpoint) is really required, I decided to focus on resolving the mapping issue.
-The method I want to use is based on meta-driven pipelines, explained [here] by [André Kamman][andre].
+The method I want to use is based on meta-driven pipelines, explained [here][data-exposed] by [André Kamman][andre].

 To use this method, I need to have the mapping in a (in my case) SQL server table and retrieve that during pipeline execution with a stored procedure